certeu/morio/docs/docs/guides/apis/api/readme.md

 ### Basic Authentication

-While we recommend using either Bearer or Cookie authentication with a JSON Web Token you obtained from the API, the API also supports using API keys as credentials through [Basic Authentication](https://datatracker.ietf.org/doc/html/rfc7617).
+While we recommend using either Bearer or Cookie authentication with a JSON Web Token you obtained from the API, the API also supports using API Keys as credentials through [Basic Authentication](https://datatracker.ietf.org/doc/html/rfc7617).

-In this scheme, your API Key serves as the username, and the API key's secret as the password.
+In this scheme, your key serves as the username, and the key's secret as the password.
 You should construct the Authorization header to hold the base-64 encoded value of `username:password` prefixed by `Basic `.

 An example JSON representation of the headers would look like this: